The best Apple Arcade games

 True to form, it’s an absolute delight.
 If you’ve played any UbiArts Rayman title in the past, the world and gameplay of Mini isn’t going to come as a surprise to you.
 Same as the other mobile titles, this is an auto-runner where you’re tasked with tapping the screen to jump, vault and glide throughout Rayman’s musically charged challenges.

 That said, there is a small difference in Mini’s level design.
 The game’s introduction shows that Rayman’s been shrunk down in size by a wicked wizard.
-The advantage of lil Rayman’s predicament by creating courses and obstacles out of life’s small wonders; things like spiderwebs, bouncy vegetation and the like.
+The game takes advantage of little Rayman’s predicament by creating courses and obstacles out of life’s small wonders; things like spiderwebs, bouncy vegetation and the like.
 To be completely honest though, Rayman’s lush green world’s are already so fantastical, it took me a while to realise that the setting was different from previous titles.

 More mobile games from UbiArts